-3. Guarantee of Support Status to No Guarantee of Support Status – This transition may occur automatically because the student has exhausted the period of his/her guarantee (for MS students four semesters and for PhD students ten semesters) or because of a determination by the faculty that the student is not making satisfactory academic progress (explained in the graduate student Academic Progress policy).
+3. Guarantee of Support Status to No Guarantee of Support Status – This transition may occur automatically because the student has exhausted the period of his/her guarantee (four semesters for MS/PhD-intending students and ten semesters for those students who have been admitted by vote of the faculty into the PhD program) or because of a determination by the faculty that the student is not making satisfactory academic progress (explained in the graduate student Academic Progress policy).

 4. No Guarantee of Support Status to Guarantee of Support Status – This transition occurs after a student with no guarantee of support has passed the PRP and has been admitted by vote of the faculty into the PhD program and is effective at the beginning of the semester immediately following their admission to the PhD program.